 Project proof points:

-• 100+ OPC UA points were served through the gateway to the downstream serial system.
+- High-volume OPC UA telemetry was served through the gateway to the downstream serial system.

-• The integration pattern is reusable for other high-density telemetry environments where data integrity matters as much as connectivity.
+- The integration pattern is reusable for other dense telemetry environments where data integrity matters as much as connectivity.

 The customer’s confirmation was direct: